 Non-native English speaking candidates must provide evidence of English proficiency from either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examinations.
 Institutional TOEFL reports are not accepted.
-However, students who have completed all four years of their undergraduate degree at a U.S. University may be eligible for a TOEFL or IELTS waiver.
-If you feel that you are eligible for a TOEFL or IELTS waiver, please contact Admissions for an application to waive this requirement.
+However, applicants who have completed all four years of their undergraduate degree at a U.S. university will not be required to submit the TOEFL or IELTS scores.

 |Minimum TOEFL Scores||Minimum IELTS Scores|

 (No sub-scores below 19)